jawahar-shazab/docs/docs/api.md

 POST /v1/auth/logout
 ```

-Logs out the user and invalidates their current session.
+This API logs out an authenticated user by invalidating their current session and associated tokens.
+After logging out, the user must log in again to regain access to the system.

 #### 4. Refresh Token